khushi-411/learnings/research_papers/14_rnn_language_model.md

 g(z_m) = e^{z_m} \frac{\sum_k e^{z_k}}{e^{z_k}}
 $$

-- According to experiments size of hidden layer reflect the amount of training data.
+- According to experiments, the hidden layer's size reflects the training data amount.
 - All data is sequentially processed.
-- Output layer represents probability distribution of next word given previous word and context size.
+- The output layer represents the probability distribution of the next word given the previous word and context size.
 - Softmax ensures the probability distribution is valid.
 - **Dynamic model**
-    - Conventionally, we believe that the training and testing phase are two different phases and model does not learn any newfeatures during testing phase.
-But on the contray, if the model gets any new words during testing phase it starts training on that testing phase.
+    - Conventionally, we believe that the training and testing phases are two different phases, and the model needs to learn new features during the testing phase.
+But on the contrary, if the model gets any new words during the testing phase, it starts training on that testing phase.
     - Gets automatically updated to new domains.
-- For RNN's only size of hidden layer needs to be selected unlike feed-forward neural network.
+- For RNN, only the size of the hidden layer needs to be selected, unlike feed-forward neural networks.

 #### Optimization
 - Merging all the words that occur less often than a threshold into a special rare token.